WNamm/Portfolio/README.md

 SJARACNe and NetBID2 are available at https://github.com/jyyulab/SJARACNe and https://github.com/jyyulab/NetBID, respectively.
 ## USF_Python_Course
 This is a collection of Python scripts written for a programming course at the University of South Florida in the spring of 2020.
 Three of these scripts were homework assignments (HW1_CarDealer, HW2_Inventory, and HW3_Sales), and are longer and more complex than the other three, which were simpler exercises.
+## USF_Biostats_Course-SAS
+This is a collection of SAS scripts written for the Biostatistics II course at the University of South Florida in the summer of 2021.
+Examples of statistical procedures used include regression, confidence interval prediction, anova, and calculating residuals.
 ## Code in Other Repositories
 Some projects and other work for showcase are located in other repositories on GitHub.
 These are listed below, with links to their repositories and descriptions of the work.
 ### USF OneHealth Codeathon 2022 &mdash; Automating Meta-Analyses